 Then for a quick trip to the local Walmart…all by myself.

-I am assuming we have all heard about or seen some very unusual scenes (which many laugh and poke fun at) reflecting the moral decline of our country, but today I was grieved and dismayed.
-There were several very disturbing instances which would make a parent’s heart feel threatened.
+I am assuming we have all heard about or seen some very unusual scenes (which many laugh and poke fun at) reflecting the moral decline of our country.
+And today there were several very disturbing instances which would make many a parent’s heart feel threatened.

 I hope my face didn’t reveal the sadness that I felt.

 Today the challenges we face in this pagan culture became clearer to me, and it made me wonder how our children will navigate the years ahead.
 Today I had to ask myself if I had prepared them adequately for being able to share the Gospel with the lost and the hurting in such a Godless and God-hating world.